anderosc/racetrack/README.md

 ## Overview
 Beachside Racetrack needs a system to manage races and provide real-time information to spectators and employees.
-The system uses Node.js and Socket.IO to ensure all interfaces and displays react instantly to events.
+The system uses Node.js and Socket.IO to ensure all interfaces and displays react instantly to events without polling.

 ---